• Community responses to climate change

 Submission

 Submission is open to anyone.
-The series will include research articles, case studies and commentaries about community–level responses to climate change.
+The collection will include research articles, case studies and commentaries about community–level responses to climate change.
 We hope that all submissions will be based on work done in collaboration with or led by non-traditional research communities.

 For more information or to enquire about submission, please contact the Editors at uclopen.environment@ucl.ac.uk